Winston Heights-Mountview: Demographics

-Residents in this community had a median household income of $41,065 in 2000, and there were 24.5% low income residents living in the neighbourhood.
-As of 2000, 18.7% of the residents were immigrants.
-A proportion of 21.1% of the buildings were condominiums or apartments, and 36.8% of the housing was used for renting.
+Residents in this community had a median household income of $79,822 in 2016, and there were 10% low income residents living in the neighbourhood.
+As of 2016, 19% of the residents were immigrants.
+Among the dwellings in this neighborhood, 37% were single-detached houses, 29% were semi-detached houses, 10% were row houses, and 15% were apartments.
+A proportion of 61% of the dwellings were owned by the residents while 39% of the housing was used for renting.

+Crime

 Education

 The community is served by Georges P. Vanier Bilingual Junior High and Mount View Elementary public schools.